endymion1818/deliciousreverie/src/pages/post/what-i-learned-this-year.md

-+++
+---
+categories:
+- personal
-date = "2015-09-10T15:21:21+01:00"
+date: "2015-09-10T15:21:21+01:00"
-draft = false
-title = "What I learned this year" description = "For the past year and a bit, I've worked at Blaze Communication, a marketing agency in Enfield.
+description: For the past year and a bit, I've worked at Blaze Communication, a marketing agency in Enfield.
 I've learned so many new things at this company.
 My knowledge and understanding is far, far different than it was a year ago.
-Here are some of my observations." categories = [
+Here are some of my observations.
-  "personal"
-]
-tags = [
-    "year in review",
-]
-+++
+draft: false
+tags:
+- year in review
+title: What I learned this year
+---

 **For the past year and a bit, I've worked at Blaze Communication, a marketing agency in Enfield.
 I've learned so many new things at this company.
 My knowledge and understanding is far, far different than it was a year ago.
 Here are some of my observations.**